SamLeeBYU/Elections/Readme.md

 #### [analysis.do](Scripts/analysis.do)

 This script runs [DataWrangle.do](Scripts/DataWrangle.do) to read in the analytic sample, and prepares a few more things for the analysis such as logging GDP and population, lagging covariates, creating saturated dummies for country-specific and year-specific fixed effects, and dropping colinear terms.
+This script saves the regression matrix (with fixed effects, lags, etc.) to [regression_matrix.dta](Data/regression_matrix.dta).
 This script also runs the main regression for identification (a two-stage difference-in-differences) and saves the results to [regression_results_raw.tex](regression_results_raw.tex) (although, I format the latex into a nicer formatted [regression_results.tex](regression_results.tex)).
 Finally, this script calls [placebo.do](Scripts/placebo.do).
 Extensive documentation is also available in this Stata file.

 #### [co2_scraper.py](Scripts/co2_scraper.py)